Texas Youth Preparedness Council

 Council Member Term

 Youth Preparedness Council members are expected to serve one (1) year on the Council.
 Each Council year begins on June 1 and ends May 31.
-In his or her first year, each Council member is expected to complete at least one (1) self-selected youth emergency preparedness-related project in his or her community or region.
+All students are expected to complete at least one (1) self-selected youth emergency preparedness-related project in his or her community or region.
 This project must be approved by the youth's mentor and/or advisory council.
 Should a council member apply and be selected for another one (1) year term, he/she will be expected to complete at least one (1) state level youth emergency preparedness-related project in collaboration with other second term Council member(s).
-In addition to the state project, Council members are expected to serve as mentors to new, first year Council members.
+In addition to the state project, Year 2 Council members are expected to serve as mentors to new, first year Council members as well as plan and facilitate monthly Council meetings.